AthenaCore/AwesomeResponsibleAI/README.md

 ### What is Trustworthy AI?

 Trustworthy AI (TAI) refers to artificial intelligence systems designed and deployed to be transparent, robust and respectful of data privacy.

+### Why is Responsible, Trustworthy, and Human-Centered AI important?

+AI is a transformative technology prone to reshape industries, yet it requires careful governance to balance the benefits of automation and insight with protections against unintended social, economic, and security impacts.
+You can read more about the current wave [here](https://www.thecompendium.ai).

 ## Content